sakkedev/kopiopastat-backend/README.md

 ## CAPTCHA

-CAPTCHA verification is set up for editing and creating entries but is currently disabled in the code.
+CAPTCHA verification is required for editing and creating entries.
+CAPTCHA token is passed in the X-Captcha header.

 ## Logging and Backups